 Detroit’s “union town” perception has changed for the better.
 Convention center management partnered with unions to establish more efficient policies and work rules that have contributed to a smoother-running center.
 Unions are invested in the center’s success and business at Cobo has doubled.

 4. We’re connected.

 While there are no hotels that directly link to the convention center, almost every downtown hotel connects or is close to one of the 13 stations of the Detroit People Mover, an automated light-rail system operating on an elevated track in the downtown business district.
-Downtown is compact and the Detroit International RiverWalk provides a lovely stroll from Cobo Center to the 70-story Detroit Marriott at the Renaissance Center, which last year completed a $30 million renovation.
-The M-1 RAIL, a new $140 million streetcar line that will connect downtown to the museum district and medical center, is scheduled to be operational in early 2017.
+Downtown is compact and the Detroit International RiverWalk provides a lovely stroll from Cobo Center, past the 70-story Detroit Marriott at the Renaissance Center, and down to an area just before the Belle Isle bridge.
+And now, The QLine streetcar connects downtown Detroit to Midtown and New Center, giving rides the opportunity to travel up to the medical center, museum district and Amtrak train station.

 5. You’re in good hands with the DMCVB.